julianeon/useful-python-scripts/README.md

 ![text rectangle](text_rectangle.png)

-This script can be used to draw a text graphic: a centered rectangle with text across it, across a monocolor background.
+This script can be used to draw a text graphic: a centered rectangle with text across it, across a solid color background.

 You can set the text, text color, foreground color, and background color.